leoidagoat/discord-member-farm/README.md

-# discord-member-farm
-a discord member farm bot by me and Diego with a express api
+# a discord member farm
+Hey, this code was made by leoidagoat and dev.dieg0 on discord.
+# how to use this?
+run the api and then the bot setup everything. for help dm leoidagoat on discord.
+# why was this made public?
+i saw a member farm server thingy sell these bots for 40$ WHICH is crazy for sucha small program and since i was bored me and my friend made this.
+#happy hacking